googleapis/google-cloud-java/RELEASING.md

 - remove the temporary directory created to store docs by running `rm -rf tmp_gh-pages`
 - remove staged repositories from Sonatype (to prevent them from being released in subsequent steps): if a staged repository appears [here](https://oss.sonatype.org/#nexus-search;quick~com.google.cloud), remove it by running `mvn nexus-staging:drop`.

-6. Run `utilities/finalize_release.sh`.
+9. Run `utilities/finalize_release.sh`.
 This script will release the staged artifact on the Maven Central Repository and push the README.md and gh-pages updates to github.

-7. Publish a release on Github manually.
+10. Publish a release on Github manually.
 Go to the [releases page](https://github.com/GoogleCloudPlatform/google-cloud-java/releases) and open the appropriate release draft.
 Make sure the "Tag Version" is `vX.Y.Z` and the "Release Title" is `X.Y.Z`, where `X.Y.Z` is the release version as listed in the `pom.xml` files.

   Add the commits since the last release into the release draft.
 Try to group them into sections with related changes.
 Anything that is a breaking change needs to be marked with `*breaking change*`.
 Such changes are only allowed for alpha/beta modules and `@BetaApi` features.

   Ensure that the format is consistent with previous releases (for an example, see the [0.1.0 release](https://github.com/GoogleCloudPlatform/google-cloud-java/releases/tag/v0.1.0)).
 After adding any missing updates and reformatting as necessary, publish the draft.

-1. Create a new draft for the next release.
+11. Create a new draft for the next release.
 Note any commits not included in the release that have been submitted before the release commit, to ensure they are documented in the next release.

-8. Run `utilities/update_versions.sh` again (to include "-SNAPSHOT" in the project version).
-Please refer to documentation in `utilities/update_versions.sh` for more details.
+12. Run `python utilities/bump_versions next_snapshot patch` to include "-SNAPSHOT" in the current project version (Alternatively, update the versions in `versions.txt` to the correct versions for the next release.).
+Then, run `python utilities/replace_versions.py` to update the `pom.xml` files.
+(If you see updates in `README.md` files at this step, you probably did something wrong.)

-9. Create and merge in another PR to reflect the updated project version.
+13. Create and merge in another PR to reflect the updated project version.
 For an example of what this PR should look like, see [#227](https://github.com/GoogleCloudPlatform/google-cloud-java/pull/227).

 Improvements
 ============